jjyang2019/SVD_Projection.jl/README.md

 The discovery data (`A`) and target data (`B`) are genotype data encoded as 0, 1, or 2 where each row  represents a variant and each column represents a subject.
 To convert plink bfile to discovery or target data, one can use the plink command `plink --bfile bfile --export A-transpose --out out_file`.

 See the details of using `project_PC` in the Julia help enviornment by typing ?`project_PC`.
-Run the test program to learn how the `project_PC` works.
+Run the test program to learn how the `project_PC` function works.
 ```{julia}
 using SVD_Projection
 include("runtest.jl")